 Jesus’ new exodus was not a departure from Jerusalem, however, nor was it to be restricted to the people of Israel.
 He was to defeat God’s enemy, Satan (not Pharaoh), to lead all men out of bondage to sin (which is the bondage to self) and death, and to take them on a journey to their true home, Heaven.
 God’s Voice from the cloud declared, “This is My Beloved Son, with whom I am well pleased; listen to Him.”
 Jesus is the New Moses, as well as the new Law.
 God’s “Ten Words” become His One Word: Jesus.
 We only hear God the Father speak twice in the whole New Testament, at Jesus’ baptism and here.
 Both times He speaks only of Jesus.
-God, the Father, says to us: “Listen to Him” on this journey home.
-Mary, His Mother, as she did at Cana, says to us: “Do whatever He tells you” on this journey home.
+God, the Father, says to us: “Listen to Him.”
+Likewise, Mary, His Mother, as she did at Cana, says to us: “Do whatever He tells you.”

-Possible response: Lord, help me this Lent to see that the glory Your suffering gained is meant for me, too—both the suffering and the glory.
-I often try to get one without the other.
+Possible response: Lord, help me to see that the glory Your suffering gained is meant for me, too—both the suffering and the glory.
+I often hope for one without the other.

 Possible response: The psalm is, itself, a response to our other readings.
 Read it again prayerfully to make it your own.